Aliens

 Agnes:

 OK.
-But like isn’t this actually just a general problem for the non-grabby civilizations?
+But like isn’t this actually just a general problem for the non-grabby

 Robin: